jarusll/the-logs/index.md

 The current exwm setup feels sufficient.
 I don't have a system tray but I don't miss it.
 I have decided to continue using it for now and rice it when I feel the need for.

-I'll try to setup docker playground now
+I'll try to setup docker playground now.
+Tried docker, it feels pretty easy.
+Its just linux with some automation.
+I'll deep dive now.

+I got my glasses and OMG it feels so trippy.
+Everythings so clear.
+Idk how I managed until now.
+I wanna go to places just to see things this clear.

 # 2022-04-07